-This policy is in regard to the creation and development of Internet-based Social Networking sites.
-Such popular sites include: Facebook, Twitter and Google+.
+This policy is in regard to the creation and development of Social Networking sites.
+Such popular sites include but not limited to: Facebook, Twitter, and Instagram.
 These pages, maintained by local Little Leagues, may offer the presentation of content and information, including images of Little League Baseball or Softball players (from any division).
 It is important to know, however, that local, state, provincial and national laws take precedent over this policy if there is a conflict.

 Photographs and/or links to video of any children must not be posted on a chartered local Little League’s social networks sites/pages without receiving written permission from the child’s parent or guardian.
 Photos on a web site owned or operated by a chartered local Little League must adhere to the standards for Little Leaguers appearing in the media at: Media Appearance Standards Form

 Each league must designate one person to be responsible for posting information and overseeing/monitoring posts.
-The same person is responsible for approving fans (followers) of pages.
+The same person is responsible for monitoring fans (followers) of pages.

-Each league will need to exercise “due diligence” with each person who requests to become a fan – by at a minimum viewing that person’s profile before and after they are accepted as a fan of your social network sites, and, disallowing them to be a fan if any inappropriate activity is discovered.
+Each league will need to exercise “due diligence” with each person becomes a fan – by at a minimum viewing that person’s profile and, disallowing them to be a fan if any inappropriate activity is discovered.

 Treat these social networking sites in the same way as the local league site in certain respects, such as making sure it is monitored for inappropriate activity, ensuring that any minor child’s photograph is not posted unless prior written permission is provided from the parent(s) and ensuring that any element of the page (or the page itself) can be deleted quickly if directed to do so by the Board of Directors or Little League International.